-Cash and investments 2022 2021 Commentary \$m \$m Total cash, cash equivalents and investments 66.7 51.3 Externally restricted cash and investments are restricted in their use by externally imposed requirements.
-The increase of \$8.8 million is due to Restricted and allocated cash, cash equivalents and investments: the \$6.7 million increase in specific purpose unexpended grants and \$2.2 million in the sewer fund.
-External restrictions 21.8 13.0 Internally restricted cash and investments have been restricted in their use by resolution or policy Internal allocations 26.1 20.1 of Council to reflect identified programs of work and Unrestricted 18.8 18.2 any forward plans identified by Council.
-The increase of \$6.0 million is mainly due to the \$5.4 million increase in infrastructure replacement.
+Cash and investments 2023 2022 Commentary \$m \$m Total cash, cash equivalents and investments 82.6 66.7 Externally restricted cash and investments are restricted in their use by externally imposed requirements.
+The decrease of \$2.4 million is Restricted cash and investments: mainly due to the net \$2.3 million decrease in specific purpose unexpended grants - general fund.
+External restrictions 19.4 21.8 Internally restricted cash and investments have been restricted in their use by resolution or policy Internal restrictions 27.8 26.1 of Council to reflect identified programs of work and any forward plans identified by Council.
+The increase of \$1.7 million is mainly due to the \$1.8 million increase in the infrastructure replacement reserve.